Ethics of quantification

 Ethics of quantification is the study of the ethical issues associated to different forms of visible or invisible forms of quantification.
-These could include algorithms, metrics/ indicators, statistical and mathematical modelling, as noted in a review of various aspects of sociology of quantification.
+These could include algorithms, metrics/indicators, statistical and mathematical modelling, as noted in a review of various aspects of sociology of quantification.

 According to Espeland and Stevens an ethics of quantification would naturally descend from a sociology of quantification, especially at an age where democracy, merit, participation, accountability and even ‘‘fairness’’ are assumed to be best discovered and appreciated via numbers.
 In his classic work Trust in Numbers Theodore M. Porter notes how numbers meet a demand for quantified objectivity, and may for this be by used by bureaucracies or institutions to gain legitimacy and epistemic authority.

-For Sareen et al., ethical issues arise when social actors may abuse quantification by strategically illuminating those aspects that can be socially legitimated, while obfuscating those that cannot.
-As an example, an AI-assisted census in India (Aadhaar) may purportedly increase the legitimacy of government, while at the same rendering minority citizens invisible.

 For Andy Stirling of the STEPS Centre at Sussex University there is a rhetoric element around concepts such as ‘expected utility’, ‘decision theory’, ‘life cycle assessment’, ‘ecosystem services’ ‘sound scientific decisions’ and ‘evidence-based policy’.
 The instrumental application of these techniques and their use of quantification to deliver an impression of accuracy may raise ethical concerns.

 For Sheila Jasanoff these technologies of quantification can be labeled as 'Technologies of hubris', whose function is to reassure the public while keeping the wheels of science and industry turning.
 The downside of the technologies of hubris is that they may generate overconfidence thanks to the appearance of exhaustivity; they can preempt a political discussion by transforming a political problem into a technical one; and remain fundamentally limited in processing what takes place outside their restricted range of assumptions.

 Jasanoff contrasts technologies of hubris with 'technologies of humility' which admit the existence of ambiguity, indeterminacy and complexity, and strive to bring to the surface the ethical nature of problems.
 Technologies of humility are also sensitive to the need to alleviate known causes of people’s vulnerability, to pay attention to the distribution of benefits and risks, and to identify those factors and strategies which may promote or inhibit social learning.